rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

 ````

 Adding assets to `Gem`s is done in the `addGemAssets`.
 It accepts `Gem`, address of the `Kanaria` smart contract
-and the address of the `Base` smart contract.
+and the address of the `Catalog` smart contract.
 We will add 4 assets for each gem; one full version and three that
 match each slot.
 Reference IDs are specified for easier reference from the child's perspective.
 The assets will be
 added one by one.
 Note how the full versions of gems don't have the `equippableGroupId`.

 Having added the asset entries, we can now add the valid parent reference IDs using the
 [`setValidParentForEquippableGroup`](#setvalidparentforequippablegroup).
 For example if we want to add a valid reference
 for the left gem, we need to pass the value of equippable reference ID of the left gem, parent smart contract address
-(in our case this is `Kanaria` smart contract) and ID of the slot which was defined in `Base` (this is ID number 9 in
+(in our case this is `Kanaria` smart contract) and ID of the slot which was defined in `Catalog` (this is ID number 9 in
-the `Base` for the left gem).
+the `Catalog` for the left gem).

 Last thing to do is to add assets to the tokens using [`addAssetToToken`](#addassettotoken).
 Asset of type
 A will be added to the gems 1 and 2, and the type B of the asset is added to gem 3.
 All of these should be accepted